wolfgangB33r/camera-object-detection/README.md

 # Streamlit-based Camera Object Detection Data App

-A data app for detecting objects any given picture.
+A data app for detecting objects in any given picture.
+Either upload your own picture for detection or enter a URL referecing a web cam still image or any other Web picture.

 ## Pretrained model attributation